wptrainingteam/what-is-contact-form-7/README.md

 5\.
 Check out the resulting form. [![Selection_034](https://make.wordpress.org/training/files/2015/12/Selection_034.png)](https://make.wordpress.org/training/files/2015/12/Selection_034.png)

 #### Using Tags
 Tags in Contact Form 7 allows you to design and customize your form.
 You can set a field to be a mandatory field, you can customize an input to a field to be a textbox or drop down list.
-Tags are
+Tags are pre-defined keywords enclosed in square brackets ([ ]).

 #### Modifying HTML